zriyansh/signoz.io/src/pages/careers/technical-content-writer-in.md

 - Some one who has 1+ yrs working as a Software developer and has interest in explaining deep technical concepts in simple language
 - Knowledge of Cloud Native ecosystem, devops, is a plus
+- Technical content writer with 2+ years of experience in the DevOps ecosystem
 - Interested in developing career in technical marketing, dev advocacy or product management
 - A flair for writing and growth mindset